dustywhite7/Econ8320/SlidesCode/12 - Statsmodels.md

 ### Why Use Patsy?

-- We could just select our variables manually, and creating a column of ones is trivial
+- We could just select our variables manually, and creating a column of ones is trivial (remember??)
 - Patsy allows us to separate our endogenous and exogenous variables AND to
 	- "Dummy out" categorical variables
 	- Easily transform variables (square, or log transforms, etc.)